Sharing our learning as we strive to center justice, equity, and anti-oppression in the work of social change.

 Reimagining Philanthropy through Experiential Philanthropy Education

 SIL has been a leader in the use of experiential philanthropy education (EPE) – the practice of embedding authentic grantmaking into an academic course – as a platform for students to grapple with the power and privilege of controlling scarce resources intended to serve the public good.
 Our EPE program, Northeastern Students4Giving (NS4G), has evolved over the past 13 years to reflect the long overdue reckoning with the power imbalance between the individuals and entities whose resources and power allow them to shape the social change agenda and those who are doing the work of serving and uplifting equity-seeking communities.
 We are currently looking to participatory grantmaking models to guide our thinking about NS4G’s future.

 We believe students can have transformative experiences through community-engaged learning.
 Yet we also know that examples abound of the unintended harms that can result from inserting oneself into other people’s lives and communities with the intention to learn, “do good,” or effect change, especially when they do not share the lived experience of those communities.
-So we’re developing the SIL Principles of Ethical Community-Engaged Teaching and Research to hold ourselves accountable for optimizing the benefits and minimizing the risks associated with community-engaged teaching and research.
+So we’re developing the SIL Principles of Anti-Oppressive Community Engagement for University Educators and Researcher to hold ourselves accountable for optimizing the benefits and minimizing the risks associated with community-engaged teaching and research.